LDexter/DavinCC/README.md

 DavinCC provides isolated prompting for generic replies and automated structuring for a conversational experience akin to [ChatGPT](https://chat.openai.com/chat), yet is fully customisable.
 Powered by all their major models (including Chat's own `gpt-3.5-turbo`), this program was already pushing more "openness" than OpenAI's latest software release... though DavinCC's sizable additions have pushed that envelope even further!

-Conversations require a greetName.txt file with a custom personality description and sample replies in plain English.
+Conversations require a greetName.txt/greetName.json file with a custom personality description and sample replies in plain English.
 Their power is enhanced with quality and quantity in descriptions and sample replies **_(Greeting files and conversations detailed after setup guide)_**.

 ## Greater Control Than ChatGPT?